-This ‘lawless one’ is associated with a false religion and deceives people attracting them by encouraging “unrighteousness.” – some disgusting unrighteousness is being exposed in the Roman church in our country at the moment; we note there is no Scripture demanding ‘celibacy’ as a ‘law’ among God’s servants.
+This ‘lawless one’ is associated with a false religion and deceives people attracting them by encouraging “unrighteousness.” – some disgusting unrighteousness has been exposed in the Roman church in our country in recent years; we note there is no Scripture demanding ‘celibacy’ as a ‘law’ among God’s servants.

-When Jesus came the first time, the religious leaders all had a wrong understanding of the prophets’ causing them to fail to recognize their Messiah.
-As God’s “last days” judgements unfold it will become clearer to those who really ‘know’ God’s word what the ‘signs’ mean and how they will be fulfilled. ’ .
+When Jesus came the first time, the religious leaders all had a wrong understanding of the prophets’ causing them to fail to recognise their Messiah.
+As God’s “last days” judgements unfold it will become clearer to those who really ‘know’ God’s word what the ‘signs’ mean and how they will be fulfilled.
 What is most vital is that we take no “pleasure in unrighteousness.”

 Looking at Joel; he tells us of the drama of that day when “the earth quakes … the sun and the moon are darkened, and the stars withdraw their shining.
 The LORD utters his voice … he who executes his word is powerful.
 For the day of the LORD is great and very awesome; who can endure it?”
 [Ch.
 2 v.10,11] Yes, who will endure it?
 The answer is – those whose “faith is growing abundantly” [2 Thess.1 v.3] Is that true of you and I?